effiemanyos/milestone-project-one/README.md

 ### **Imagery**

-Illustrations from **[UnDraw](https://undraw.co/)** have been used to improve the UX.
+Illustrations will be taken from **[UnDraw](https://undraw.co/)** to improve the UX.
 These illustrations have been modified to match the website and brand colours.

-CHANGE THIS - Professional photographies from **[Unsplash](https://unsplash.com/)** have been used to represent the owner's origins.
-All the selected images, except for the hero image, were taken in Peru, South America.
+Professional photographies from **[Unsplash](https://unsplash.com/)** have been used for the Hero Image, Work Experience and Testimonials section of the site.

-When ready, professional photos will be added to the website in various sections.
-Some of the images will come from:
+When ready, professional photos and videos will be added to the website in various sections.
+Some of the images and videos will come from:
 - Workshops
 - Events
 - Webinars